 AKC Herding Group

 Like the three other Swiss Mountain Dogs (the Appenzeller, the Bernese Mountain Dog, and the Greater Swiss Mountain Dog), the Entlebucher Mountain Dog is descended from Molussus (or Mastiff) type dogs.
 The Romans brought the Entlebucher through what is now Switzerland 2,000 years ago.
 The Entlebucher (pronounced Ent-lee-boo-ker) is the smallest of these four breeds and was used primarily to herd and guard dairy cows among the mountain pastures of the Alps, although their intelligence and speed also make them well suited to herding horses and hogs.
 (The larger breeds guarded the flocks and pulled carts filled with milk and cheese.)
 The first standard for the breed was created in 1927 in Switzerland.
 Despite being an excellent working and family dog, the breed remains quite rare.
-They were accepted into the AKC Miscellaneous Class in January 2009 and will eventually be part of the AKC Herding Group.
+The Entlebucher Mountain Dog was accepted into the AKC Miscellaneous Class in January 2009, and is now part of the AKC Herding Group.